Skip to Content

 Can You Grow Impatiens Indoors?
 How To Enjoy Blooms All Year

-Impatiens, or commonly known as “busy Lizzies,” are widely considered the top choice for bedding plants in the United States.
+Impatiens, commonly referred to as “Busy Lizzies,” are a popular choice for bedding plants in the United States.
+They are widely considered among the top options in the country.

 Luckily, with a few care tricks, this charming flowering plant with dark-green foliage set against bold blooms of pink, red, purple, and white can just as easily be enjoyed inside your home too.